 The IRC provides resources, instruction, guidance, and tutoring sessions (both drop-in and regularly scheduled) to help students succeed In-person and online tutoring through Zoom is available.
 We are looking forward to giving you the academic support you need.

 If you are interested in tutoring or becoming a tutor, please click here!

 Feel free to email me with questions or suggestions. ~Joan Jarrett email@example.com

 Our commitment to you

-The IRC cares for the well-being of all students, and we want you to know you have the resources and services available to support your learning journey – even if it is online!
+The IRC cares for the well-being of all students, and we want you to know you have the resources and services available to support your learning journey.
 We have added additional support and resources related to online learning.
 The IRC’s services are described in more detail below.

 Think of our tutors as academic coaches!